saidfaisal/Detection-and-Recognition-of-Plant-Diseases-on-Leaf-Images-Using-CNN-and-SVM-Methods/README.md

 ---
-platforms: Python + PyQt5
+Platforms: Python + PyQt5
-author: saidfaisal
+Author: saidfaisal
 ---

 # Detection and Recognition of Plant Diseases on Leaf Images Using CNN and SVM Methods